By: Sandra Liliana Ostos - Director of Quality and Environmental Management.

 From the moment the cocoa bean is harvested until the final product goes to market, each stage of the chocolate production process is carefully monitored and subjected to strict quality controls.

-According to Luker Chocolate's Director of Quality Management, at the plant, various preliminaries involve compliance with good practices such as staff competence, hygienic habits, adequate infrastructure and equipment.
+According to Sandra, at the factory, various preliminaries involve compliance with good practices such as staff competence, hygienic habits, adequate infrastructure and equipment.

-In addition, there is planning and delivery of materials for production, following protocols set out in the manufacturing routes.
-These routes establish detailed step-by-step operations, product recipes, and all necessary specifications, assuring that our products meet the highest standards.
+In addition, materials for production are planned and delivered, following protocols set out in the manufacturing routes.
+These routes establish detailed step-by-step operations, product recipes, and all necessary specifications, ensuring our products meet the highest standards.

 A commitment to sensory profile harmony:

-The art of sensory profiling is a meticulous endeavor.
-Our seasoned sensory professionals and trained panelists embark on a sensory journey grounded in theoretical and practical expertise.
-Through calibrated palates, our panelists master identifying basic flavours, detecting defects, and ensuring harmonized monthly assessments for consistency – a process aptly known as panelist calibration.
+The art of sensory profiling is a meticulous endeavour.
+Our seasoned sensory professionals and trained panellists embark on a sensory journey grounded in theoretical and practical expertise.
+Through calibrated palates, our panellists master identifying basic flavours, detecting defects, and ensuring harmonized monthly assessments for consistency – a process aptly known as panellist calibration.

-An interplay between skilled panelists and calibrated equipment, including internal teams and even those from our plant, underpins our rigorous approach.
-From cacao liquor profiles to identifying nuances and residues, our panelists' discerning reports guide strategic decisions.
+Our rigorous approach is underpinned by an interplay between skilled panelists and calibrated equipment, including internal teams and even those from our plant.
+From cacao liquor profiles to identifying nuances and residues, our panellists' discerning reports guide strategic decisions.

 At Luker, our commitment to excellence ensures top-quality chocolate at every stage.
 With rigorous testing, strict certifications, and meticulous allergen management, we guarantee safety and consistency.